What is customer engagement?

 4. Model engaged behaviours

-Showcase existing engagements with customers in your marketing, using storytelling and case studies to illustrate how other customers have contributed and participated.
+Showcase existing engagements with customers in your customer engagement marketing, using storytelling and case studies to illustrate how other customers have contributed and participated.
 Providing proof points and evidence can help convince new customers of your high quality and inspire customer relationships to form.
+Much as you ask your customers to recommend you to their contacts, you also need to model the same engagement behaviour.

 Customer Feedback Resources: